soilysound/sdc-site-base/README.md

 | ***total***  | 91.1      |

 #### Legacy browser
 Browsers and devices listed here will not recieve site javascript and will be missing some functionailty.
-All text should be viewable and basic navigation functional, but design and appearence may be basic and stripped back.
+All text should be viewable and basic navigation functional, but design and appearance may be basic and stripped back.

 | No           | Support % |
 | :----------  | :----     |